 2. A license must be obtained for the intended work activity.

-3. Monthly Social Security payments -depend on how much is earned.
+3. Monthly Social Security payments – depends on how much you earn:

-4. Rate1 means you will receive no sick pay fom Social Security.
+4. Rate1 – means you will receive no sick pay from Social Security.

 8. End of year accounts and tax returns.